unification-com/xfund-router/docker/README.md

 (no apt step, so it doesn't depend on an EOL distro's package mirrors), with the deps and the contract compile in cached layers and the chain/deploy/seed logic in [`assets/entrypoint.sh`](assets/entrypoint.sh).
-Node 12 + truffle 5 + solc 0.8.3 are pinned by the smart-contract toolchain.
-The first build downloads the solc compiler (needs network).
+Node 12 + truffle 5 + solc 0.8.3 are pinned by the smart-contract toolchain (compile + deploy only); the chain itself is `anvil`, a self-contained static binary pulled from Foundry's `stable` channel, so it's independent of the Node version.
+The first build downloads the solc compiler and the anvil binary (needs network).

 > For an automated end-to-end run of `go-ooo` against this dev-env (build → init → fulfil → graceful
 > shutdown), see the integration harness in [`go-ooo/scripts/integration`](../go-ooo/scripts/integration).